cloudposse/terraform-aws-ec2-admin-server/README.md

 Module `terraform-aws-ec2-admin-server` requires another module to be used additionally - `terraform-aws-route53-cluster-zone`.

-`terraform-aws-ec2-admin-server` uses `tf_hostname` to create a DNS record for created host. `tf_hostname` module needs `zone_id` parameter as an input, and this parameter actually is an output from `terraform-aws-route53-cluster-zone`.
+`terraform-aws-ec2-admin-server` uses `terraform-aws-route53-cluster-hostname` to create a DNS record for created host. `terraform-aws-route53-cluster-hostname` module needs `zone_id` parameter as an input, and this parameter actually is an output from `terraform-aws-route53-cluster-zone`.

 That is why `terraform-aws-route53-cluster-zone` should be implemented in `root` TF manifest when we need `terraform-aws-ec2-admin-server`.